June 6, 2023

 Ways to protect against dust attack

-• use hierarchically deterministic wallets that will create new addresses for each subsequent transaction, which will create additional difficulties for fraudsters;
+• use hierarchically deterministic wallets that will themselves create new addresses for each subsequent transaction, which will create additional difficulties for fraudsters;

 • use programs that immediately convert crypto dust into native tokens.